 - Clinical shifts at one of the UW Medicine emergency departments.

-- Immersion into Seattle Fire Department (SFD) medical operations, including daily ALS run review by the medical directors.
+- Immersion into Seattle Fire Department (SFD) medical operations, including daily ALS run review by the medical director.

 - Participate weekly with the SFD direct patient care team.